-(5) Notwithstanding the TRIPS Agreement, there are important differences in the Member States legislation as regards the protection of trade secrets against their unlawful acquisition, use or disclosure by other persons.
+(5) Notwithstanding the TRIPS Agreement, there are important differences in the Member-States legislation as regards the protection of trade secrets against their unlawful acquisition, use or disclosure by other persons.
 Thus, for example, not all Member States have adopted national definitions of trade secrets and/or unlawful acquisition, use or disclosure of a trade secret, so that the scope of protection is not readily accessible and differs throughout Member States.
-Furthermore, there is no consistency as regards the civil law remedies available in case of unlawful acquisition, use or disclosure of trade secrets as cease and desist orders are not always available in all Member States against third parties who are not competitors of the legitimate trade secret holder.
-Divergences also exist across the Member States with respect to the treatment of third parties who acquired the trade secret in good faith but subsequently come to learn, at the time of use, that their acquisition derived from a previous unlawful acquisition by another party.
+Furthermore, there is no consistency as regards the civil law remedies available in case of unlawful acquisition, use or disclosure of trade secrets as cease and desist orders are not always available in all desist orders are not always available in all Member States against third parties who are not competitors of the legitimate trade secret holder.
+Divergences also exist across the Member States with respect to the treatment of third parties who acquired the trade secret in good faith but subsequently come -to -learn, -at -the -time -of use, -that -their acquisition derived from a- previous unlawful acquisition by another party.